Hydroponic Garden Hacks: How to Grow Your Vegetables Like Zooey Deschanel

 If You Don’t Know When to Call It Quits

 Every time I give a new seedling a forever home, I get emotionally attached.
 And no wonder: If I didn’t love plants, what would be the point of gardening?
 But Thorlaksson points out that gardeners tend to hang on to plants that are sickly because we believe we can save them.
-Instead, he says to take off the hero cape and put the plant in the compost bin; it’s probably not going to rejuvenate and will be a low producer no matter what you do.
+Instead, he says to take off the hero cape, remove the offending plant from your hydroponic garden and put the plant in the compost bin; it’s probably not going to rejuvenate and will be a low producer no matter what you do.

 If you toss a plant—or harvest one—you’ll have an empty space in the tower.
 (Unless you have a new seedling ready to go, of course.)
 This means pests can get inside the system and lay eggs.
 But I’ve never found a plug for sale.
 I pressed Thorlaksson on the matter, and he admitted that Lettuce Grow doesn’t make one.
 So, I’m putting the company on notice: Please do this thing.
 Until then, Thorlaksson’s family has come up with some clever hacks.
 His father-in-law plugs his tower holes with golf balls or shot glasses.
 His mother wraps the growing cup in tinfoil.
 He also says you can leave the cup and growing medium in your tower until you’re ready with a new seedling, but this friendly garden editor doesn’t recommend it—after a week, mine was playing host to the dreaded fungus gnats.